Selection criteria for the degrees of Doctor of Philosophy in English; Master of Philosophy in English (Medieval); Master of Studies in English

 Please bear in mind point 4 regarding availability of supervision.

-All applications will be assessed by at least two members of the academic staff with relevant experience and expertise.
+All recommendations to admit a student involve the judgement of at least two academic staff with relevant experience and expertise.

 In all cases, the Director of Graduate Studies or the Admissions Committee will give approval to a decision.